Do a Freelance Travel Writing Workshop in Bali

 - Potential university credit

 - Note that flights are not included!
-Sorry, but we couldn’t possibly tee up deals with every airline and from every city in the world.
+Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.

 - $2450 per person to cover accommodation, language classes, cooking school, writing workshops, airport pickup and co-working space membership.
-Once you’re in, a deposit is needed to secure your spot, and full payment is due 90 days before the program starts.
+Once you’re in, a small deposit is needed to secure your spot, and full payment is due 90 days before the program starts.

 Upcoming Program Dates: